GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ## What is Web NFC? {: #what }

-Web NFC provides sites the ability to read and write to NFC tags when they are brought in close proximity to the user's device (usually 5-10 cm, 2-4 inches).
+Web NFC provides sites the ability to read and write to NFC tags when they are in close proximity to the user's device (usually 5-10 cm, 2-4 inches).
-The current scope is limited to NDEF, a lightweight binary message format that works across different tag formats.
+The current scope is limited to NFC Data Exchange Format (NDEF), a lightweight binary message format that works across different tag formats.

 {% Aside 'gotchas' %}
 Web NFC is limited to NDEF because the security properties of reading and